Austin-Williams/min-sep-sets/README.md

 # min-sep-sets
-Classifying Minimal Separating Sets of Low Genus Surfaces
+Classifying Minimal Separating Sets of Orientable Surfaces of Low Genus

-TODO: Explain coding style.
-TODO: Give high level overview of rotationsUpToCyclicPermutation(listOfEdgeEnds).

 ## Getting Started
 #### If you DO have admin priveleges on your machine then use this method: